2024 Annual Outcomes Report

 Marcus is a junior at Cass Technical High School in Detroit.
 He’s learning about the importance of having goals and being proactive.
 “Joshua taught me some ways to overcome my procrastination,” said Marcus.
 “He taught me that it’s a mindset.
 You must set goals for yourself and get through those steps.
 Attack the hardest thing first and work on the easier stuff later.”
 Pictured with Marcus (right) is his career mentor, Joshua Friday (left), battery systems lead engineer at General Motors, and a fellow student (center).
 Read more!

-90% have a more positive attitude.
+90% of our students have a more positive attitude.

 “Tamika helped me realize that I know what I want, that it’s up to me to take steps forward.
 No one is in charge of how I feel, except myself.”